 The Foundation encourages benefactors to integrate charitable giving with their financial and estate planning.
 Available planned gift opportunities include charitable bequest intent, charitable trusts, a pooled income fund and gifts of stock or other tangible property.

-The Foundation has established the 1919 Society to recognize and honor benefactors who have included University Medical Center at Princeton in their charitable gift plans.
-Named in honor of the year in which Princeton Hospital was founded, the 1919 Society includes benefactors who have developed gift plans to benefit University Medical Center at Princeton.
+The Foundation has established the 1919 Society to recognize and honor benefactors who have included University Medical Center of Princeton at Plainsboro (UMCPP) in their charitable gift plans.
+Named in honor of the year in which Princeton Hospital was founded, the 1919 Society includes benefactors who have developed gift plans to benefit UMCPP.
 Current recognition is provided by the Foundation for deferred gifts, including named space for large planned gifts.
 More information about the 1919 Society can be found on the 1919 Society web page.